The Manager and the Master: Choosing Between A Scrum Master and Project Manager

 You need a project manager if:

-It should be clear why the two roles cannot cross: They have fundamentally different focuses.
-To cross them would produce a conflict of interest.
-Their operations also require vastly different viewpoints.
+In summary, the two roles have fundamentally different focuses and viewpoints.
+To attempt to cross or merge the roles would produce a conflict of interest.